oatlog/oatlog/doc/extended_abstract/main.typ

 == Trie queries <idea_trie_queries>

-Rules typically have overlapping premises, in particular when generating many slightly different variants of rules for semi-naive evaluation.
+Rules typically have overlapping premises, particularly when generating many slightly different variants of rules for semi-naive evaluation.
 To benefit from this, rules can be run together as a trie (prefix tree) of premise atoms.
 As shown in @trie-ir, this reduces the number of joins and removes redundant actions.